Asido/SyboChallenge/README.md

 #### Azure

 `Cosmos DB` is a document NoSQL store with infinite scale.
 It is globally distributed and ensures single-digit millisecond latencies at the 99th percentile.
 Accounts have no upper limit on throughput and support >10 million operations/s per table.
-By default all the data it stores is indexed making the maintainance even less time consuming.
-It also provides a protocol compatibility with many other database systems, such as MongoDB, Cassandra, Table Storage, etc. It almost sounds too good to be true.
+By default all the data it stores is indexed providing superb query flexibility.
+It also provides a protocol compatibility with many other database systems, such as MongoDB, Cassandra, Table Storage, etc, which means favorite tools from other database vendors can be used to interact with Cosmos DB.
+It almost sounds too good to be true.
 However, it's pricing model is on the higher end.
 Cosmos DB charge for request units (RU) per collection.
 A minimum RU per collection costs approximately $25 per month.
 That is the main criteria making me look further.

 `Table Storage` is a scalable key-value store designed for large data.
 A single account can handle up to 20,000 requests per second.
 A huge selling point of Table Storage is pricing - $0.07/GB per month and $0.00036 per 10,000 transactions for tables.
 Any type of operation against the storage is counted as a transaction, including reads, writes, and deletes. `Cosmos DB` supports Table Storage protocol, which makes moving from one to the other a trivial matter.